-Hailing from Scotland’s remote Shetland Islands, the Shetland Sheepdog is a small and active but incredibly obedient and agile herding dog.
+Hailing from Scotland’s remote Shetland Islands, the Shetland Sheepdog is a small active, and incredibly obedient and agile herding dog.
 Also known as the “Sheltie,” these dogs look strikingly similar to their larger cousins, the Collie.
 Despite their smaller stature, the Shetland Sheepdog is a hardy breed that has adapted over time to thrive within the harsh conditions of its native islands.

 - Group: Herding Group